Judith Lonie: Death

 Lonie died suddenly in December 1982, not long after her graduation and before she could start working as a speech therapist.
 Her second volume of poetry, The Remembering of the Elements, was published posthumously in 1984.
 A review in Canadian Literature noted the personal nature of the collection and that it "struggles with images of framing (being "put in the picture") and of disintegration".
+Heather McPherson, writing in The Press, said the collection gave the overall impression "of a complex mind which rewards the connoisseur".

 Lonie's husband's final three volumes of poetry, published in 1984, 1986 and 1991, record the intense grief he felt about her death and his difficulties in coming to terms with it.

 The Oxford Companion to New Zealand Literature describes Lonie's poetry as having "an often impersonal tone, contrasting with its personal subject matter": "She looks at strangers, at intimates and at self with a slightly curious, and sometimes judgmental detachment."
 Her poems have been published in several anthologies since her death, including Yellow Pencils: Contemporary Poetry by New Zealand Women (1988) compiled by Lydia Wevers, and Shards of Silver (2006), an anthology of poetry and photography compiled by Paul Thompson.